dotnet/AspNetCore.Docs/aspnetcore/signalr/hubcontext.md

 > If your application needs to map a user to the connection ID and persist that mapping, you can do one of the following:
 >
 > - Persist mapping of single or multiple connections as groups.
 See [Groups in SignalR](xref:signalr/groups#groups-in-signalr) for more information.
-> - Retain connection and user information in a singleton service.
-See [Inject services into a hub](xref:signalr/hubs#inject-services-into-a-hub) for more information.
+> - Retain connection and user information through a singleton service.
+See [Inject services into a hub](xref:signalr/hubs#inject-services-into-a-hub).
+The singleton service can use any storage method, such as:
-> - Pass the connection ID between clients.
-> - Retain connection and user information using any storage method, such as:
 >   - In-memory storage in a dictionary.
 >   - Permanent external storage.
 For example, a database or Azure Table storage using the [Azure.Data.Tables NuGet package](https://www.nuget.org/packages/Azure.Data.Tables/).
+> - Pass the connection ID between clients.

 ### Get an instance of `IHubContext` from IHost